tkem/mopidy-mobile/README.rst

 To build Mopidy-Mobile from source, you need to have at least npm_ installed.
 Then run::

-  sudo npm install -g ionic gulp npm install gulp install gulp dist
+  npm install -g ionic gulp
+  npm install
+  gulp install
+  gulp dist